 - 1/2 gallon Mason jar or other glass jar with tight-fitting lid (or can use 4 pint jars)

 I make the brine the night before as you want it cool before pouring over the cucumber spears, and I’m not a patient person.
 The recipe is simple:

 This is such a simple recipe that I often have my daughter make a jar before bed each night during the height of cucumber season.
-We can easily eat a jar every day as they make a great, cold snack after hot jobs like haying and weeding and the salt replaces what you lose when you sweat.
+We can easily eat a jar every day as they make a great, cold snack after hot jobs like haying and weeding.
+This snack is perfect after a sweaty day like that because the salt replaces the nutrients you lose.
 They dress up simple salad and sandwich meals when it’s too hot to cook.
 Enjoy!